 A verdict of “dropsy” (swelling of soft tissue) was entered on her death certificate and she was buried in Marylebone Cemetery, London, on 2ndJanuary 1815, and her tombstone predicted that great wonders were yet to come.
 The damage to the tombstone has obliterated some of the wording and originally it read as follows:

 In Memory of Joanna Southcott,

 who departed this life December 27, 1814, aged 60 years.

 Strangely the stone inaccurately stating her age as 60 instead of 64.
 The tombstone was shattered in an explosion at Regent's Park Canal in 1874 when five tons of gunpowder blew up on the barge “Tilbury” killing three crewmen and a horse at Macclesfield Bridge or ‘Blow up Bridge’, as it became known.

-As recently as 1977, the Panacea Society, a twentieth-century millenarian group dedicated to renew Southcott's reputation, claimed to know the secret whereabouts of the one true box.
+As recently as 1977, the Panacea Society, a twentieth-century millenarian group dedicated to renewing Southcott's reputation, claimed to know the secret whereabouts of the one true box.
 (This should not difficult as the real box is claimed to be in the possession of the Panacea Society in Bedford, England.)
-The original box has still not been opened or the contents examined by any committee or even x-rayed, despite many false boxes over the years having proven to be fakes.
+The original box has still not been opened or the contents examined by any committee or even x-rayed, despite many false boxes over the years have proven to be faked.

 In 1966 interest of a different and scholarly sort came to the fore, when E. P. Thompson (British historian), in full appreciation of Southcott's working-class origins and enduring appeal, called her England's ‘greatest prophetess of all’.